 Traditional Metal Braces

 Traditional metal braces are the most common type of braces and are more comfortable today than ever before.
 Made of high-grade stainless steel, metal braces straighten your teeth using metal brackets and archwires.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.
-Some people even choose gold braces for a bit of extra bling.
 Contact us, today, to get started with your premiere Seattle braces provider.